-Here's a list of the editing tools Create currently offers.
+Here's a list of the editing tools we currently offer.
 For more detailed instructions, screenshots and tips for a particular tool, follow the links below.

 To trim a video clip, select it in the timeline (click on it so it is highlighted), then click and drag the edges back and forth.

-To delete a video clip from the timeline, select the clip and then click the trash icon in the top left of the timeline (or hit the delete key on your keyboard).
+To delete a video clip from the timeline, select the clip and then click the trash icon in the top left (or hit the Delete key on your keyboard).

 To crop, rotate, slow down or speed up, change the volume or add filters, select the clip in the timeline (i.e. click it so it is highlighted) and use the options in the menu that appears in the top left:

 You can also add music or audio files and still images to your video.
 Simply drag and drop an audio or image file from your computer into the library area (or click Add Media > Browse my files).
+Alternatively, select an audio file from Clipchamp's stock library.
 Once the file has loaded, drag it to the timeline, just like you would with a video file.

-To change the audio level of your music/audio file, add it in your timeline.
+To change the audio level of your music/audio file, add it to your timeline.
 Click the audio file, then an option will appear above.
 Click Audio, then drag the slider to change the volume.
-If that is an audio from your video file (e.g. mp4, mov etc.), just highlight it in the timeline, then the audio option should appear.
+If that is audio from your video file (e.g. mp4, MOV etc.), just highlight it in the timeline, then the audio option should appear.

-To add a title (text) to your video, click Text in the left menu, then select your preferred motion titles from the sidebar and drag and drop or click the + icon the desired title into the timeline.
+To add a title (text) to your video, click Text in the left menu.
+Select your preferred motion titles from the sidebar by using the drag and drop method or click the + plus icon to get the desired title into the timeline.
 Click on the title clip to edit it.

-To add a solid colour, or black or white, click graphics in the left menu, then on the sidebar select Backgrounds.
+To add a solid color, or black or white, click Graphics in the left menu, then on the sidebar select Backgrounds.
 Drag and drop the desired background into the timeline.

-To export your finished video, which will save it to your computer as an mp4 file, click the Export Video button in the top right hand corner of your project.
+To export your finished video, which will save it to your computer as an mp4 file, click the Export Video button in the top right-hand corner of the screen.

-You can reopen your project at any time by going to your Projects Page and clicking on its title or image (it should appear under the Your Projects heading).
+You can reopen a video at any time by selecting it from the collection on the Dashboard page.
+Click on its title or image (it should appear under the Your videos heading).

-Your project is automatically saved while you work so there is no need to save it before exiting.
+Videos you edit are automatically saved while you work so there is no need to save them before exiting.

-However, it is IMPORTANT to keep your source video, image and audio files – i.e. the original files you added to your project.
-Or enable the cloud sync feature in that project.
+However, it is IMPORTANT to keep your source video, image, and audio files – i.e. the original files you added.
+Or enable the cloud sync feature in that video/project.

 Why?
-Because Create doesn't upload your videos anywhere, instead it processes them in Chrome locally on your computer.
+Because Clipchamp doesn't upload your videos anywhere, instead it processes them in Chrome (or Edge) locally on your computer.
 This unique technology makes it fast and private.
 However, from time to time you may be asked to relink your files – so don't delete the originals!

 No danger of losing your files/projects.
-If the original media files on your computer are lost, edited or deleted, you'll still be able to access and work with your project if you have Cloud Sync enabled.
+If the original media files on your computer are lost, edited, or deleted, you'll still be able to access and work with your videos if you have Cloud Sync enabled.

 No relinking.
-When working with un-synced Clipchamp projects, you will sometimes be asked to relink your original media files from your computer, but with synced projects you never have to worry about relinking.
+When working with un-synced Clipchamp videos, you will sometimes be asked to relink your original media files from your computer.
+With synced media files you never have to worry about relinking.

-Access your projects from any computer.
+Access videos you're editing from any computer.
 Instead of having to manually move your media files and relink them on a new computer, you'll be able to log in to your Clipchamp account on any computer and keep editing straight away.